carlos-sierra/edb360/readme.txt

    $ cd edb360
    $ sqlplus / as sysdba

-2. Execute edb360.sql indicating two input parameters.
-The first one is to specify if your database is licensed for the Oracle Tuning Pack, the Diagnostics Pack or None [ T | D | N ].
-The second parameter indicates up to how many days of history you want edb360 to query.
-Example below specifies Tuning Pack and 31 days of history.
+2. Execute edb360.sql indicating if your database is licensed for the Oracle Tuning Pack, the Diagnostics Pack or None [ T | D | N ].
+Example below specifies Tuning Pack.
-   Actual days of history used depends on retention period.
-Value used is raised up to 31 days if history permits.

-   SQL> @edb360.sql T 31
+   SQL> @edb360.sql T

 3. Unzip output edb360_<dbname>_<host>_YYYYMMDD_HH24MI.zip into a directory on your PC

-4. Review main html file 0001_edb360_<dbname>_index.html
+4. Review main html file 00001_edb360_<dbname>_index.html

 ****************************************************************************************